jackbow/chat_app/README.md

 ### Instructions

 Install the node dependencies with `npm i` in both `chat_app/` and `chat_app/client`.
-Then `npm run build` to build the front end.
-Start the web server with `node server.js` You'll need to change the hostnames (run `ag -l jack.town` to find the files to change).
+Then `npm run build` in `chat_app/client` to build the front end.
+Start the web server with `node server.js` in `chat_app/`.
+You'll need to change `chat.jack.town` in `server.js` to `localhost` or your own domain.
 Start the database with `mongod --dbpath ./msgsdb --port 27017`.
 Finally, set up a reverse proxy from port 80/443 to 9000 and you're good to go!

 ---